-- 9. All related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - 10.
-All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - 11.
-The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - 12.
+- All related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP. - All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - 12.
 All component units, as well as joint ventures with an equity interest, are included and other joint ventures and related organizations are properly disclosed. - 13.
 All funds and activities are properly classified. - 14.
 All funds that meet the quantitative criteria in GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, GASB Statement No. 37, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments: Omnibus as amended, and GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, for presentation as major are identified and presented as such and all other funds that are presented as major are considered important to financial statement users. - 15.
 All components of net position, nonspendable fund balance, and restricted, committed, assigned, and unassigned fund balance are properly classified and, if applicable, approved. - 16.
 Our policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position/fund balance are available is appropriately disclosed and net position/fund balance is properly recognized under the policy. - 17.
 All revenues within the statement of activities have been properly classified as program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - 18.
-All expenses have been properly classified in or allocated to functions and programs in the statement of activities, and allocations, if any, have been made on a reasonable basis. - 19.
-All interfund and intra-entity transactions and balances have been properly classified and reported. - 20.
+All expenses have been properly classified in or allocated to functions and programs in the statement of activities, and allocations, if any, have been made on a reasonable basis. - All interfund and intra-entity transactions and balances have been properly classified and reported. - 20.
 Special items and extraordinary items have been properly classified and reported. - 21.
-Deposit and investment risks have been properly and fully disclosed. - 22.
-Capital assets, including infrastructure assets, are properly capitalized, reported, and if applicable, depreciated. - 23.
+Deposit and investment risks have been properly and fully disclosed. - Capital assets, including infrastructure assets, are properly capitalized, reported, and if applicable, depreciated. - 23.
 All required supplementary information is measured and presented within the prescribed guidelines. - 24.
-With regard to investments and other instruments reported at fair value: - a.
-The underlying assumptions are reasonable and they appropriately reflect management's intent and ability to carry out its stated courses of action. - b.
-The measurement methods and related assumptions used in determining fair value are appropriate in the circumstances and have been consistently applied.
+We have evaluated all of our lease agreements and have given you our assessment as to whether each lease agreement is subject to GASB Statement No. 87, Leases.

-- c.
-The disclosures related to fair values are complete, adequate, and in accordance with U.S. GAAP - d.
-There are no subsequent events that require adjustments to the fair value measurements and disclosures included in the financial statements. - 25.
+- 25. With regard to investments and other instruments reported at fair value: - The underlying assumptions are reasonable and they appropriately reflect management's intent and ability to carry out its stated courses of action. - b.
+The measurement methods and related assumptions used in determining fair value are appropriate in the circumstances and have been consistently applied. - c.
+The disclosures related to fair values are complete, adequate, and in accordance with U.S. - d.
+There are no subsequent events that require adjustments to the fair value measurements and disclosures included in the financial statements. - 26.
 With respect to the nonattest service provided, we have performed the following: - e.
 Made all management decisions and performed all management functions; - f.
 Assigned a competent individual to oversee the services; - g.
 Evaluated the adequacy of the services performed; - h.
 Evaluated and accepted responsibility for the result of the service performed; and - i.
 Established and maintained internal controls, including monitoring ongoing activities.